qaware/cloud-native-weather-vue3/docs/chapter-3.md

 This is a simple `nginx.conf` file, which serves the frontend on port 3000 and handles simple errors and logs for us.

+### Start up the UI container

-With this configured, you are now able to build your docker image via:
+With the configuration from before, you should now able to build your docker image via:

 ```
 docker build -t vue-frontend .